-The Land of Waterfalls
+A Land of Waterfalls

 Wells Gray Provincial Park — Where Waterfalls Dominate

 For a different perspective, take the hour-long hike on the Rim Trail.
 Use the river as your guide.
 You can hear the water rushing more rapidly the closer you get to the falls.
 If you stand at the edge of the canyon you’ll feel the rumbling torrents up close.
-The sight of these falls is beyond imagination.
-Storming waters churn over land, creating ethereal movement, catching sunlight to create rainbows.
-This balance of barbarian power and mystical beauty introduces you to the Canadian backcountry in a most unique way.
+The sight of these falls is probably beyond anything you’ve ever imagined.

-Dawson, Moul and Spahats Creek Falls — More Diamonds in the Wild
+More Diamonds in the Wild – Dawson, Moul and Spahats Creek Falls

 Another great adventure is the one-hour trek from Clearwater road to Moul Falls.
 This energizing hike is one of Wells Gray Park’s best-kept secrets.
 Work your way down to the base of the falls where time and nature have eroded the rock face.
 As a result, you can slip behind the waterfall like a passage into another land.
 Mother Nature lives here, and her hospitality abounds.
 The clean scent of rushing water envelops you as the spray invigorates your spirit and you witness the raw command of a hidden den.

 Picture-perfect and inspiring, Spahats Creek Falls is probably one of the most breathtaking falls located in Wells Gray Park.
 The deluge chutes forward through a hole in the rock as if from nowhere, down pouring into the Clearwater River.
 Marvel in the splendour of the brawny water, and the complete blanket of wilderness surrounding you, though you just left the road moments before.